jarehec/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 ## File Descriptions
 * 0-body_size.sh
 	* displays the content length in bytes
-* 100-status_code.sh
-	* displays the status code of the server's response
 * 1-body.sh
 	* displays the body of the response
 * 2-delete.sh